pearcej/cppds/_sources/Introduction/ObjectOrientedProgrammingDefiningClasses.rst

 Object-Oriented Programming in C++: Defining Classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We stated earlier that C++ is an object-oriented programming
+We stated earlier that C++ is an **object-oriented programming
-language.
+language**.
 Object-oriented programming is a programming technique based on
 real world things such as turtles, airplanes, customers, etc.
 Each object has its own characteristics or attributes as well as its own set of behaviors.